Skip to main content

 New Mexico

-CME requirements in this state must be met every 3 years.
+Credit requirements must be met every 3 years.

 New York

-The State of New York does not have any AMA PRA Category 1 Credit requirements.
+The State of New York does not have any general CME requirements.
+However, physicians must complete:

 North Carolina

-CME requirements for this state must be met every 3 years.
+Credit requirements must be met every 3 years.

-Additional credit is needed for prescribing controlled substances.
-Check the North Carolina Board of Medicine website for more details on this and general CME requirements.
+Check the North Carolina Medical Board website for more details on CME requirements.

 North Dakota